Deflazacort

 Disease/Condition Glossary

-Autoimmune disease: This is a group of disorders in which the immune system doesn't work properly due to various genetic & environmental reasons that start attacking normal cells, producing various chemicals resulting in unwanted and hazardous effects in patients.
+Autoimmune disease: This is a group of disorders in which the immune system doesn't work properly due to various genetic and environmental reasons that start attacking normal cells, producing various chemicals resulting in unwanted and hazardous effects in patients.
 The overactive immune system leads to various symptoms that affect day-to-day life and promote diseases like arthritis and muscular weakness.
 The immune system can also damage the organ which has been transplanted to the patient from another person due to having different blood groups/antigens of the donor patient's organ.
 The immune system considers it a foreign, harmful body, leading to complications after transplanting an organ like a kidney, liver, or heart.

 FAQs